tiborh/writings/marathon.md

 All the sports are like that.
 They fake something in order to save human life or to dramatically reduce fatalities.
 How much better is a game on a football pitch than a pitched battle between armed warriors?
 More casualties among the ultras than on the field.

 Another aspect is the distance.
 There is no way a seasoned runner, like Pheidippides, would die of a mere marathon.
 But previously he did a 150-miler.
-After that, the shorter one can be a problem.
+After that, the shorter one can be a killer. (may need some expansion in the future)

 So, no need to die.
 What a lucky thing.
 We have saved a few lives again.